HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/wcm_config_delivery_portlet_bestpractice.md

 ## User authentication

-User authentication to Web Content Viewers is managed by HCL Digital Experience and IBM® WebSphere® Application Server.
+User authentication to Web Content Viewers is managed by HCL Digital Experience.

 ## Security and WSRP